Skip to content

 Here's What You Need to Know

-• /The most critical evaluation factor is geology.
-Wells drilled in established basins with strong offset well data carry significantly less risk than frontier exploration.
+• /Geology is the single biggest factor.
+Wells drilled in established basins with strong offset data carry far less risk than frontier exploration plays.

-• /Direct well investors receive monthly production distributions plus substantial tax deductions including intangible drilling costs and depletion allowances.
+• /Direct well investors collect monthly production distributions plus significant tax treatment — IDCs and depletion allowances apply in the year incurred for qualifying programs.

-Oil well investment opportunities give qualified investors direct ownership in producing energy assets -- monthly cash flow, significant tax advantages, and real portfolio diversification.
-Whether you're new to oil well investing or expanding an existing energy portfolio, this guide covers how to evaluate prospects, understand well economics, manage risk, and make informed decisions about oil well investments.
+Oil well investment opportunities give qualified investors direct ownership in producing energy assets -- monthly cash flow, real tax advantages, and portfolio diversification you won't find in stocks or bonds.
+This guide covers how to evaluate prospects, understand well economics, manage risk, and make informed decisions about putting capital into oil wells.

 Oil Well Investing: What It Is and Why It Works

-Oil well investing means putting capital directly into specific drilling projects and receiving a proportional share of production revenue.
-Unlike buying shares in an oil company or an energy ETF, direct participation gives you ownership in identified wells with defined geology, cost structures, and production timelines.
+Oil well investing means putting capital into specific drilling projects and collecting a proportional share of production revenue.
+Unlike buying shares in an oil company or an energy ETF, direct participation gives you ownership in identified wells with known geology, cost structures, and production timelines.
 You see exactly where your money goes and what it produces.

-For qualified investors, oil well investing offers a combination that's difficult to replicate elsewhere: tangible asset ownership, monthly income distributions tied to real production, and substantial first-year tax deductions through intangible drilling costs and depletion allowances.
+For qualified investors, oil wells offer a combination that's hard to replicate: tangible asset ownership, monthly income tied to real production, and first-year tax deductions through intangible drilling costs and depletion allowances.
 The economics are straightforward: when oil flows, you earn revenue.
 When prices are strong, returns accelerate.

 At BassEXP, oil well investing focuses on developmental wells in Oklahoma's proven formations -- SCOOP, STACK, and the Anadarko Basin -- where decades of production data reduce geological risk and give investors confidence in projected outcomes.
 View our current drilling projects to see what's available now.